Carpet: Axminster carpet

 Axminster carpet was a unique floor covering first made in a factory founded at Axminster, Devon, in 1755 by the cloth weaver Thomas Whitty.
 Resembling somewhat the Savonnerie carpets produced in France, Axminster carpets were symmetrically knotted by hand in wool on woollen warps, and had a weft of flax or hemp.
 Like the French carpets, they often featured Renaissance architectural or floral patterns; others mimicked oriental patterns.
 Similar carpets were produced at the same time in Exeter and in the Moorfields area of London and, shortly before, at Fulham in Middlesex.
 The Whitty factory closed in 1835 with the advent of machine-made carpeting.
-The name Axminster, however, survived as a generic term for machine-made carpets whose pile is produced by techniques similar to those used in making velvet or chenille, and Axminster Carpets Ltd resumed production at a new site in the town in 1937.
+The name Axminster, however, survived as a generic term for machine-made carpets whose pile is produced by techniques similar to those used in making velvet or chenille, and Axminster Carpets resumed production at a new site in the town in 1937.

 Axminster carpets can use the three main types of broadloom carpet construction: machine-woven, tufted and hand-knotted.
 Machine-woven carpet is an investment that will last 20 or 30 years, and woven Axminster and Wilton carpets are still popular in areas where longevity and design flexibility are a big part of the purchasing decision.
 Hotels and leisure venues almost always choose these types, and many homes use woven Axminsters as design statements.

 Machine-woven carpets like Axminster and Wilton are made by massive looms that weave together 'bobbins' of carpet yarn and backing.
 The finished result, which can be intricately patterned, creates a floor that provides supreme underfoot luxury with high performance.
 Tufted carpets are also popular in the home.
 They are relatively speedy to make: a pre-woven backing has yarns tufted into it.
 Needles push the yarn through the backing, which is then held in place with underlying "loopers".
 Tufted carpets can be twist pile, velvet, or loop pile.
 Twist pile carpets are produced when one or more fibres are twisted in the tufting process, so that in the finished carpet they appear to be bound together.
 Velvet pile carpets tend to have a shorter pile and a tighter construction, giving the finished article a smooth, velvety appearance.
 Loop pile carpets are renowned for being hard wearing and lend carpets great texture.
 The traditional domain of rugs from faraway continents, hand knotted squares and rugs use the expertise of weavers to produce work of the finest quality.
 Traditional rugs often feature a deliberate mistake on behalf of the weaver to guarantee their authenticity.

 Six patterns of Axminster carpet are known as the Lansdowne group.
 These have a tripartite design with reeded circles and baskets of flowers in the central panel, flanked by diamond lozenges in the side panels.
 Axminster Rococo designs often have a brown ground and include birds copied from popular, contemporary engravings.
-Even now a large percentage of the 55,000 population of the town still seek employment in this industry.
+Even today, a large percentage of the 55,000 population of the town still seek employment in the industry.